Oregon Senate passes health care provider tax

 Ferrioli added that by voting for the legislation, he intended to counter the "narrative" that Republicans opposed new revenue measures and that they are "insensitive to people in need."

-The legislation now goes to Oregon Gov. Kate Brown for her signature.
+The legislation now goes to Oregon Gov. Kate Brown for her approval.